targetteal/o2-pt/rule-book.md

 Restrictions cannot set expectations, because that is the goal of an accountability (property of a role or circle).
 Nevertheless, a restriction may demand action, but only for the person(s) or role(s) to which the restriction applies in the specific condition that triggers it.

-Restrictions can only be adopted inside circle meetings, more specifically in the adapt mode.
+Restrictions can only be adopted inside circle meetings, more specifically in the _Adapt Mode_.

 # Rights